-During fixed logging, the logger records data for enabled sensors and/or selected statistics at the logging interval selected.
+During fixed logging, the logger records data for enabled sensors and/or selected statistics at the selected logging interval.
 Statistics are calculated at a sampling rate you specify with the results for the sampling period recorded at each logging interval.
-The following statistics can be logged for each sensor:
+You can log the following statistics for each sensor:

-- The maximum, or highest, sampled value,
+- The maximum, or highest, sampled value

-- The minimum, or lowest, sampled value,
+- · The minimum, or lowest, sampled value

-- An average of all sampled values, and
+- · An average of all sampled values

-- The standard deviation from the average for all sampled values.
+- The standard deviation from the average for all sampled values

-For example, a logger is configured with the absolute pressure, differential pressure, and water temperature sensors enabled, and the logging interval set to 5 minutes.
-The logging mode is set to fixed interval logging with Normal and all four statistics enabled and with a statistics sampling interval of 30 seconds.
-Once logging begins, the logger will measure and record the actual absolute pressure, differential pressure, and water temperature sensor values every 5 minutes as well as calculate the water level and barometric pressure.
-In addition, the logger will take readings for the enabled sensors every 30 seconds and temporarily store them in memory.
-The logger will then calculate the maximum, minimum, average, and standard deviation using the samples gathered over the previous 5minute period and log the resulting values.
-When reading out the logger, this would result in 17 data series: 5 sensor-related series (differential pressure, absolute pressure, barometric pressure, temperature, and water level with data logged every 5 minutes) plus 12 maximum, minimum, average, and standard deviation series (four for differential pressure, four for absolute pressure, and four for temperature with values calculated and logged every 5 minutes based on the 30-second sampling).
+For example, a logger is configured with the absolute pressure, differential pressure, water temperature sensors enabled, and the logging interval set to 5 minutes.
+The logging mode is set to Fixed logging and all four statistics enabled and with a statistics sampling interval of 30 seconds.
+Once logging begins, the logger measures and records the actual absolute pressure, differential pressure, and water temperature sensor values every 5 minutes.
+In addition, it calculates the water level and barometric pressure.
+The logger takes readings for the enabled sensors every 30 seconds and temporarily stores them in memory.
+The logger then calculates the maximum, minimum, average, and standard deviation using the samples gathered over the previous 5-minute period and log the resulting values.
+When downloading data from the logger, this results in 17 data series: 5 sensor-related series (differential pressure, absolute pressure, barometric pressure, temperature, and water level with data logged every 5 minutes) plus 12 maximum, minimum, average, and standard deviation series (four for differential pressure, four for absolute pressure, and four for temperature with values calculated and logged every 5 minutes based on the 30-second sampling).
 Statistics are not available for barometric pressure and water level data.